xinkjs/xink/README.md

 ## Locals

 `event.locals` is available for you to define custom information per server request.
 This is an object where you can simply set the property and value, and then use it later in the request.
-This is often used in middleware, which then passes the values to routes.
+This is used in middleware, which then passes the values to routes.

 ```ts
 /* src/middleware/middleware.ts */